f4str/sauce-searcher/client/README.md

 # Sauce Searcher Client

-The client uses `React` with `TypeScript` to create a frontend web interface.
+The client uses `Node.js` with `TypeScript` to create a frontend web interface using `React`.
 All styling is done using `Semantic UI`.
-The interface will provide options to search for anime, manga, light novels, visual novels, and doujins.
+The interface provides the ability to search for anime, manga, light novels, visual novels, and doujins.
+All results will be displayed in an organized grid layout.
+The interface automatically adjusts based on screen size and as result is also very compatible on mobile.

 In order to use the client, the server must be running in the background.
 The client performs API calls to the server to perform queries and get information.
 To check if the client has successfully established a connection with the server, view the indicator circle on the top right corner of the application.